Nico-Chico/connect4-game-vs-minimax-algorithm/README.md

 This is the third **laboratory work** of the **Introduction to Artificial Intelligence** 2020 course in the Computer Science program from **Politechnika Wrocławska** University.

-The objective is getting familiar with Minimax algorithm and alpha-beta prunning using it to play a game.
-The game selected is connect 4.
+The objective is getting familiar with Minimax algorithm and alpha-beta pruning using it to play a game.
+The game selected is Connect 4. (https://en.wikipedia.org/wiki/Connect_Four)

 The project has been entirely developed in C++ language.